harrydeore/CODSOFT/README.md

 ## Project Descriptions

 ### Number Guessing Game
-This project is a simple number guessing game where the user has to guess a number between 1 and 100.
-The game provides hints to the user to help them guess the number.
+The project is a Number Guessing Game where the program generates a random number, prompts the user to guess, and provides feedback.
+It includes multiple rounds and score tracking.

 ### Student Grade Calculator
 This project is a grade calculator for students.
 It takes in the student's grades and calculates their final grade based on the weights of each assignment.